syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/steps.md

 ## Disabled

-You can use the `disabled` property to in-active any step.
+You can make any step active or in-active by using the `disabled` property.
 By default the `disabled` property is false.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}